puttzy/websocket-factory/readme.md

 ##This branch
-This branch hasn't had a chance to be merged back into master yet but it will servceas a place where, if you have docker installed on your machine, you can pull -> build -> run the entire application on your local box.
+This branch hasn't had a chance to be merged back into master yet but it will servce as a place where, if you have docker installed on your machine, you can pull -> build -> run the entire application on your local box.

 The build process will create an image containing MySQL, create the schema and seed it using [flyway](https://flywaydb.org/), and then start the springboot application at  http://localhost:8090/

 In order to start the application in docker run
 >docker-compose build passport-web